myConsciousness/atproto.dart/packages/xrpc/README.md

 If you would like to contribute to **xrpc**, please create an [issue](https://github.com/myConsciousness/atproto.dart/issues) or create a Pull Request.

 There are many ways to contribute to the OSS.
-For example, the following subjects can be coxrpcered:
+For example, the following subjects can be considered:

 - There are request parameters or response fields that are not implemented.
 - Documentation is outdated or incomplete.